smaroukis/van-build/_projects/06-Electrical-Systems.md

 Diagrams of the 120V, solar, alternator charger, and relay circuits are shown below (click to enlarge).
 For more detail see the individual page in the table above.

+TODO - here we need to revert to the main branch images for all of the electrical diagrams

 <div class='gallery' data-columns='3'>
 	<img src="/img/system-120v.png">
 	<img src="/img/system-solar.png">